Amputee support group

 Patient support groups – funding for set up

-- Eye Matter – Eye Matter is a multi-activity peer support group, here to support those living with visual impairment of any age and ability.
-Usually this is held twice a month at Edgware hospital and once a month from the Royal Free (Hampstead site).
+- Eye Matter – Eye Matter is a multi-activity peer support group to support people of any age and ability who living with visual impairment.
+Usually this is held twice a month at Edgware Hospital and once a month from the Royal Free Hospital in Hampstead.

 - This continues in current times with all activities happening virtually (e.g. weekly comedy nights, cookery classes, tea time chat, plus a range of other activities such as body conditioning)

 - Contact: [email protected] with your full name and telephone number and they will get in touch